1. Complete a VCE VET program

 2. Do a school-based apprenticeship or traineeship

-To become an apprentice or trainee you have to be in paid work and sign a contract of training, which must be registered with the Victorian Registration and Qualifications Authority.
+To become an apprentice or trainee you must be in paid work and sign a contract of training, which must be registered with the Victorian Registration and Qualifications Authority (VRQA).

 Your VCE or VCAL program would then include:

 - VET at an RTO, such as a TAFE institute

 - part-time paid work in the industry in which you are training.